To compile your Register of People with Significant Control, a company must follow a process to identify its PSCs.

 Assuming there’s no one else who meets any of the conditions, Company B doesn’t have any PSCs.
 That’s perfectly acceptable, but the fact there are no PSCs must itself be entered on the PSC register.
 The PSC register can never be blank.

 An individual can meet several of the conditions – e.g. shareholding and voting rights – directly or indirectly.
-Examples 3 and 4 cover indirect ownership scenarios, where shares and voting rights are held indirectly via a ownership chain.
+Examples 3 and 4 cover indirect ownership scenarios where shares and voting rights are held indirectly via an ownership chain.

-Usually, where a corporate entity holds shares in a UK company and, if they had been an individual would meet one or more of the control reasons, that company would be classed as a relevant legal entity and appear on the PSC register.
+Usually, where a corporate entity holds shares in a UK company and, had it been an individual, would have met one or more of the control reasons, that company would be classed as a relevant legal entity (RLE) and appear on the PSC register.
+So RLEs can be described as ‘corporate PSCs’.

 So UK Company D will appear on the PSC register of UK Company C as it holds 50% of the shares and voting rights.
 Because Company D is already listed on the register, neither Individual 1 nor Individual 2 appear on Company C’s PSC register.